MRI (Magnetic Resonance Imaging)

 - Loose, comfortable clothing with no jewlery or metal.

 Complete List of Patient Prep Instructions

 MRI is a type of diagnostic imaging that uses magnetic fields, not radiation, to obtain high resolution, three dimensional images of any area of the body.
 It is considered to be the most effective form of imaging for musculoskeletal structures, muscles, and the brain and spinal cord.

-CAMIS performs all MRI examinations, including MR arthrography, with the exception of cardiac studies, tempomandibular joints, perfusion studies and breast imaging.
+CAMIS performs all MRI examinations, including cardiac studies and MR arthrography, with the exception of tempomandibular joints, perfusion studies and breast imaging.
 For breast imaging, please refer to mammography.

 NOTE: We do not perform whole body screening MRI.

 The CAMIS MRI department is equipped with state of the art equipment.
 With the Siemens Espree, 1.5T Open Bore scanner, CAMIS caters to patients needing exceptionally high quality images, patients with claustrophobia, and patients up to 550lbs.